cmodonoghue/kelp/README.md

 Based on Colt Steele's YelpCamp project from his Web Developer Bootcamp course.

-Instead of campgrounds, it is locations from Spongebob.
+Directory of various locations from Spongebob.